nsourlos/subtitles_translation/README.md

 This can be seen in the screenshot below:
 <img src="./script_images/script_translation.png">

-The user should select the subtitles of interest, but they all have to be in one of the following formats:
+The user should select the subtitles of interest, but they all have to be in `srt` format.
-- srt
-- txt
-- sub

 If a different file extension is provided the translation won’t work and the following error will be printed: